Magnets

 Somewhere before the start of Mile Three, the boost control hose separated from the wastegate.
 That hose may have burned off, melted in two, burst from internal pressure… we’re not sure.
 When the wastegate was divorced from the boost controller, the turbo was free to do everything that it was capable of.

 Every cylinder’s firing pumped more energy into the exhaust side of the turbo, which amplified the next cylinder’s loading cycle, which then increased the exhaust energy to the turbo, which then amplified again the next cylinder’s loading… the turbo entered a vicious upward cycle, conducting an increasing melody of boost and more boost.
 The unregulated turbo took boost off the top of the chart, to levels beyond our system’s ability to measure.
+It was at least 32 psi of boost.

 Then, at redline in top gear, at never-before-seen levels of power, at 220 mph, the left outer CV joint “stripped out” under the load.